TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 {% include toc.md %}

 {% include alert info='
-Note: In this article I chose JUnit&nbsp;Jupiter and Mockito + Mockito&nbsp;Kotlin as the testing frameworks and Kotlin as the language, because of its conciseness.
+Note: In this article I use JUnit&nbsp;Jupiter and Mockito + Mockito&nbsp;Kotlin as the testing frameworks; and Kotlin as the language, because of its conciseness.
 While JFixture was written for the JVM with Java in mind it works for Kotlin too due to Kotlin\'s awesome interoperability.
 Everything you see here applies to Java as well (unless it\'s about using some Kotlin language feature).
 ' %}